Steve McManaman: Style of play

-However, McManaman was sometimes criticised for scoring too few goals, although he did make up for this with a formidable rate of assists for the likes of Robbie Fowler – with whom he was described as having an almost "telepathic" understanding with – and, later Michael Owen, with Owen saying that "Liverpool at the time was built around McManaman" and was an average team whenever McManaman was not on form.
+Though McManaman was occasionally criticised for scoring too few goals, he did make up for this with a formidable rate of assists for the likes of Robbie Fowler – with whom he was described as having an almost "telepathic" understanding – and, later Michael Owen, with Owen saying that "Liverpool at the time was built around McManaman" and was an average team whenever McManaman was not on form.
 Additionally, McManaman's role as the creative playmaking lynchpin in the side meant that scoring statistics alone were not often believed to measure his overall contributions.
-The few goals that McManaman did score often tended to be spectacular or memorable — most notably an injury-time solo goal against Celtic in the UEFA Cup, when McManaman scored after a 75-yard dribble.
+The few goals that McManaman did score often tended to be spectacular or memorable — most notably a stoppage-time solo goal against Celtic in the UEFA Cup, when McManaman scored after a 75-yard dribble.
 Other outstanding goals during his Liverpool career included goals against Aston Villa, Newcastle United and scoring the winner in a match against that season's eventual champions, Arsenal, with a stunning volley, after which he won a PFA Player of the Month award in December 1997.